lindseydortch/project-3-frontend/project-3-setup.md

 ## Bugs and Performance Issues
 - When adding an event, the date is not pulling through, EventUpdateForm and EventForm, not showing on confirmation page or backend
-- Cannot update event description and event name - value is there, but cannot remove anything
+  - Change from React date picker to regular HTML picker ✅ Cannot update event description and event name - value is there, but cannot remove anything